 Riding your new ATV can be a very enjoyable activity, providing you with hours of pleasure.
 But it is essential to familiarize yourself with the operation of the ATV to achieve the skill necessary to enjoy riding safely.
 Before you begin to ride, be sure you have read this manual completely and understand how to operate all of the ATV's controls.
-Pay particular attention to the safety information on pages 3-1 to 3-7 and all notice and warning labels on the vehicle.
+Pay particular attention to the safety information on pages 3-1 to 3-8 and all notice and warning labels on the vehicle.
+Beginning riders should get training from a certified instructor.